 Overview of Job Certification Programs

 Job certification programs can be found at community colleges and vocational schools.
 Once students complete these programs, they can seek credentials from professional organizations recognized by state and national agencies.
-Professional certification is a term of employment for some jobs, but even if it is not required, it can make job candidates more appealing to potential employers.
+Professional certification is a term of employment for some jobs, depending on the state.
+It other cases, certification can simply make job candidates more appealing to potential employers by being proof of a certain kind of knowledge or professional skill.
+This can be helpful in moving to a new career path or getting ahead in your current line of work.

 Types of Programs